CheMixHub: Datasets and Benchmarks for Chemical Mixture Property Prediction: Dataset

 \paragraph{NIST viscosity (2 task)}

 Dynamic viscosity is a key design objective for modern process engineering and products.
 However, modeling the viscosity of liquid mixtures presents significant challenges due to the complex molecular interactions and the potential for nonmonotonic behavior \cite{ramirez2024viscosity}.
 NIST Thermodynamics Research Center (TRC) data archival system provides one of the most comprehensive datasets containing 239,201 dynamic viscosity datapoints of binary liquid mixtures \cite{kazakov2012nist}.
 Bilodeau et al. proposed a smaller version of the dataset by applying two key preprocessing steps: (1) removing data entries with SMILES strings containing multiple, non-covalently bonded fragments, and (2) excluding entries where either molecule was predicted to be a gas or solid in its pure form.
 These steps reduced the dataset to 34,374 data points\cite{bilodeau2023machine}.
+We include both version of the dataset and refer to each as NIST-full and NIST, respectively.

 \paragraph{Drug solubility (1 task)} The drug solubility in mixture of solvents is a critical factor that influences various stages of the pharmaceutical development pipeline, from drug discovery, drug analysis to formulation design.
 It allows greater flexibility through adjusting solvent combinations and ratios enabling solubility to be tailored to meet specific needs and to co-dissolve other necessary materials.
-The drug solubility dataset originally curated by Bao et al. from literature includes 27,166 data points \cite{bao2024towards}
+The dataset was originally curated by Bao et al. from literature and includes 27,166 data points \cite{bao2024towards}

-\paragraph{Solid polymer electrolytes conductivity (1 task)} Solid polymer electrolytes (SPEs), proposed as potential replacements for conventional liquid organic electrolytes in batteries, have been engineered to offer improved electrochemical stability and reduced flammability.
+\paragraph{Solid polymer electrolytes ionic conductivity (1 task)} Solid polymer electrolytes (SPEs), proposed as potential replacements for conventional liquid organic electrolytes in batteries, have been engineered to offer improved electrochemical stability and reduced flammability.
 However, their practical use is limited by inherently low ionic conductivity.
-To support data-driven research on this issue, Bradford et al. compiled a dataset from the literature comprising 11,350 ionic conductivity measurements across more than 1,700 unique electrolyte formulations.
+To support research on this issue, Bradford et al. compiled a dataset from the literature comprising 11,350 ionic conductivity measurements across more than 1,700 unique electrolyte formulations.
 Each formulation is uniquely defined by the polymer, salt, salt concentration, polymer molecular weight, and any additives present \cite{bradford2023chemistry}.